Ever look back at your week, and wonder what happened?

 But in my experience, writing is like cycling uphill.
 When your fitness improves, you get faster to the top, but your legs still hurt as much.

 I hate writing a first draft.
 I have to overcome so much resistance, that I try writing first drafts when I feel groggy—before breakfast.
-At that time my mind doesn’t have enough energy to rebel.
+At that time my inner critic is still half-asleep and doesn’t have enough energy to rebel.

 Here’s how I write a first draft:

-- The opening paragraph can feel tricky to write, so skip for now.
+- The opening paragraph can feel tricky to write, so I leave it for later.

-- Don’t worry about the final paragraph, it’s better to write it when you feel fresh, as it makes you more enthusiastic.
+- I also skip the final paragraph, because it’s better to write it when I feel fresh and enthusiastic.

 Day 3.
 Write the 3 most important parts

-Focus today on the most important parts of your blog posts.
-Think about your ideal reader and how your post is going to help him:
+Focus today on the most important parts of your blog post.
+Think about your ideal reader and how your post is going to help them:

 - Your headline must grab attention; it can make the difference between so-so social sharing and a popular post.
-Write at least a dozen headline options, because your first option is rarely the best.
+Write half a dozen headline options—the first option is rarely the best.

 - Nobody reads a post with a drab opening, so your opening must tempt visitors to read on.
-The best format for blog openings is to empathize with your reader’s problem and promise him that you solve it in his post.
+The best format for blog openings is to empathize with your reader and promise them you’ll help them solve a specific problem they’re facing.